 Association Time Cards and Non Medical Files  🗙 Unique name of the association, which groups targets with policies.
-Description Explanation of the association. argets +- 1 Location Content Type Human Resources Employee Time Card Non-Record Policy Employee Records - Keep for 1 year after termin V Select the policy to manage retention on items that are not Employee Records - Keep for 1 year after termin 🔽 🤇 Select the policy to manage retention on items that are not declared records.
-Specify how to manage retention on records Non-Record Policy Select the policy to manage retention on items that are not declared records.
+Description Explanation of the association. argets +- m Location Content Type Human Resources Employee Time Card Non-Record Policy Employee Records - Keep for 1 year after termin 🔽 🤉 Non-Record Policy Select the policy to manage retention on items that are not declared records.
+Employee Records - Keep for 1 year after termin 🔽 🤇 Non-Record Policy Select the policy to manage retention on items that are not declared records.
+Record Policy Employee Records - Keep for 1 year after termin 🔽 🤇 Non-Record Policy Select the policy to manage retention on items that are not declared records.
 Record Policy Select the policy to manage retention on records.
+Employee Records - Keep for 1 year after termin 💟 🔍 Specify how to manage retention on records Use the same retention policy as non-records Define different retention policy for records